When Parts of Self are Denied: Understanding Narcissism Through the Shadow

 Finding My Way to This Work

-For this reason, I tend to speak instead of narcissistic systems, narcissistic people, or people with narcissistic traits.
-At times, the narcissistic person in one’s life can appear almost evil.
-In severe cases, narcissism approaches malignancy or psychopathy, producing behavior that feels less human and more mechanical — as if the psyche were programmed to dominate, extract, and destroy (Miller, 1981).
-Yet for most individuals with narcissistic traits, the pattern is better understood as a psychic program — often shaped by heredity and reinforced by environment — that makes turning inward with humility and curiosity profoundly threatening.
+At times, the narcissistic person in one’s life can appear malevolent.
+In severe cases, narcissism approaches malignancy, producing behavior that feels less human and more mechanical — as if the psyche were programmed to dominate, extract, and destroy not unlike a metastatic cancer cell.
+Yet for most individuals with narcissistic traits, the pattern can be better understood as a psychic program — often shaped by heredity and temperament and reinforced by environment — that makes turning inward with humility and curiosity feel like annihilation (Miller, 1981).
+The defense system of this psychic program itself prevents entertaining any action that could corrupt the ego-defense program.

 Refusing the Shadow